LukasZahradnik/PyNeuraLogic/docs/quick_start.rst

 Evaluators
 **********

-For faster prototyping, we have prepared evaluators, which encapsulate helpers such as training loop and evaluation.
-Evaluators can be customized via various settings encapsulated in the :py:class:`~neuralogic.core.settings.Settings` class.
+For faster prototyping, we have prepared *evaluators* which encapsulate helpers, such as training loop and evaluation.
+Evaluators can then be customized via various settings encapsulated in the :py:class:`~neuralogic.core.settings.Settings` class.

 .. code-block:: Python